Dy1337/Simple-Web-Project/README.md

-# simple Web Project 😎
+# Simple Web Project 😎
 Website with pure HTML, CSS and Javascript